p-mng/goscrobble/README.md

 ## Description

-`goscrobble` is a simple, cross-platform music scrobbler daemon using [MPRIS](https://specifications.freedesktop.org/mpris-spec/latest/)/[D-Bus](https://www.freedesktop.org/wiki/Software/dbus/) on Linux and [ungive/media-control](https://github.com/ungive/media-control) on macOS.
+A simple, cross-platform music scrobbler daemon.
+Inspired by audio software like PulseAudio and PipeWire, it can be configured to connect different *sources* and *sinks*.
+Scrobbles are sent from one or more sources to one or more sinks.

+Supported sources:

+- [D-Bus (MPRIS2)](https://specifications.freedesktop.org/mpris-spec/latest/): works best on **Linux**
+- [media-control](https://github.com/ungive/media-control): works best on **macOS**

+Supported sinks:

+- **last.fm**: "the world's largest online music service"
+- **CSV**: a local file with comma-separated data

 > [!WARNING]
 > This project is still beta software.
 Features may break without warning (especially on macOS), scrobbling may be unreliable, and the config file format is subject to change.
 Use at your own risk.
+>
+> This README refers to the `main` branch.
+To view the README for a specific version, check out the corresponding tagged commit.

 ## Features

 - **simple**: human-readable config file using [TOML](https://toml.io/en/)
-- **lightweight**: command line interface, no GUI, minimal dependencies, fewer lines of code than the alternatives listed below
+- **lightweight**: command line interface, no GUI, minimal dependencies, fewer lines of code than many of the alternatives listed below
-- **privacy-friendly**: no external services required, everything stays on your device (unless you use [last.fm](https://www.last.fm/))
+- **privacy-friendly**: no internet connection or external services required
-- **cross-platform**: currently works on Linux (MPRIS) and macOS (media-control)
+- **cross-platform**: currently works on Linux (MPRIS2/D-Bus) and macOS (media-control)
 - **multi-player support**: supports scrobbling from multiple players (e.g., YouTube Music and Spotify) at the same time (only supported on Linux)

 ## Configuration